 In the learning process, it’s vital to reach the right users with the right content.
 Ensure users only receive relevant and tailored training specific to their profile.

-Adapt and customize training workflows based on user analytics without the need to code.
+Adapt and customize training workflows based on user analytics, code free.

 Implement user support on any software or application, including CRM, ERP, HR application, in-house tools, etc.